-- NOTE 1: P-CSCF and E-CSCF are always located in the same network; this is the visited network when the UE is roaming. - NOTE 2: For simplicity, not all functional components, e.g. IBCF, I-CSCF, MGCF and BGCF, are shown in this figure. - NOTE 3: It shall be possible, for example in the North America regions, to support configurations where the Location Retrieval Function (LRF) may consist of a Routing Determination Function (RDF) and a Location Server (e.g. GMLC), the interface between Location Server and RDF is out of scope of this specification.
-The RDF may be integrated in the Location Server (e.g. in the LRF). - NOTE 4: Based on local policy, the E-CSCF may route the emergency IMS session to the PSAP via an ECS.
+- NOTE 1: P-CSCF, EATF and E-CSCF are always located in the same (serving) network; this is the visited network when the UE is roaming.
+For emergency session initiation, the S-CSCF and AS are only applicable for non-roaming cases. - NOTE 2: For simplicity, not all functional components, e.g. IBCF, MGCF and BGCF, are shown in this figure. - NOTE 3: Based on operator policy, the E-CSCF can route the emergency IMS session to the PSAP via an ECS.
 See the details in Annex D.